 Mesothelioma and Army Veterans

 The U.S. Army used asbestos in bases, vehicles, and other assets before the risks were well known.
-This put Army veterans at risk of mesothelioma and other deadly illnesses.
-Thankfully, mesothelioma Army veterans often qualify for VA benefits and financial compensation.
+This put U.S. Army veterans at risk of mesothelioma and other deadly illnesses.
+We can help Army veterans with mesothelioma pursue benefits offered by the U.S. Department of Veterans Affairs (VA), treatments, and financial compensation.

 Get a Free Veterans Packet